aiidateam/aiida-tutorials/docs/sections/writing_workflows/debugging.md

 ...
 ```

-The error message explains that the work chian expected a `workchain_output`.
+The error message explains that the work chain expected a `workchain_output`.
 It is possible to activate a dynamic namespace where you don't need to declare the outputs in the `define()` method.
-However, this feature is to be avoided whenever possible.
+However, this feature is to be avoided unless you have a very good reason for doing so.